 It’s almost Labor Day weekend, which in the US culturally marks the end of summer.
 But my mind is still on August 15, known as Ferragosto, which marks the middle of the Italian summer vacation season – not the end.

 Then I started to notice a little chill in the air – strange for the middle of August, I thought.
-The temperature still hits 80 degrees most days (about 27 C) and most people still walk down the street in shorts and sun dresses… but there’s this little wind starting to whip around that can give me goose bumps even when I’m lounging in the sunshine.
+The temperature still hits 80 degrees most days (27 C) and most people still walk down the street in shorts and sun dresses… but there’s this little wind starting to whip around that can give me goose bumps even when I’m lounging in the sunshine.

 If this is August, what is October going to feel like?
 This week I’m in typically hot, sweaty Atlanta, Georgia, but I’m still almost worried I’ll come back to snow in the Windy City.